 In order to draw down the final payment tranche the Stakeholder must submit a completed Reflective Report which will be emailed when funding is approved.
 Aspects and findings of the Reflective Report may be published online and in reports by SSI (with prior approval from the Stakeholder).
 Retrospective applications will not be accepted.

 Only one Funding Award will be made to any one Stakeholder in a 12-month period.

-The applicant must be a Stakeholder (an Organisation or Guild) based in Ireland with strong links to the screen sector in Ireland and the proposed activity must be taking place in Ireland or online for the benefit of the sector in Ireland.
-Screen Stakeholders include organisations or guilds that support the screen sector in Ireland.
+The applicant must be a Stakeholder (an Organisation, Guild or Company) based in Ireland with strong links to the screen sector in Ireland and the proposed activity must be taking place in Ireland or online for the benefit of the sector in Ireland.
+Screen Stakeholders include organisations or guilds that support the screen sector in Ireland and companies that wish to undertake research or organise events for the benefit of the sector.
 The scheme is not open to festivals, or third level colleges, or public funded agencies/organisations.
 See contracting section below that outlines the contracting documents that the organisation must be in the position to supply.

 Note: Festivals that focus on the screen sector can instead apply for the Skills Development Events Funding Scheme here: https://www.screenskillsireland.ie/funding-schemes/festival-event-funding/